sharetribe/flex-docs/src/docs/tutorial-extended-data/add-extended-data/index.md

 slug: add-extended-data
 updated: 2020-07-14
 category: tutorial-extended-data
-ingress:
-  Learn how to add marketplace specific data to the listing entity.
+ingress: Learn how to add marketplace specific data to the listing entity by using extended data.
 published: true
 ---